v5 (latest)FeaturesCustom Plugins

 onRequest

 This hook is invoked for ANY incoming HTTP request.
-Here you can manipulate the request, create a short circuit before Yoga handles the request or apply security measures such as checking for access tokens etc.
+Here you can manipulate the request or create a short circuit before Yoga handles the request.

 Example actions in this hook: